Stay up to date

 The most common attack vectors linked to security attacks are parameter-based attacks, man-in-the-middle attacks or identity-based attacks.
 An API security checklist, at the minimum, should consist of the OWASP top 10 vulnerabilities.
 Therefore, while scoping security assessments for web applications, API shouldn’t be considered just another add-on but assessed according to methods defined under an endpoint, functionalities and dynamic nature of requests contributing to data transfers.

 Similar to web applications, dangerous code submitted with the user input into an insecure application could lead to desired output for a threat actor.
-Most notable injection attacks such as SQL Injection,NoSQL, LDAP injections, Cross-Site Scripting, XXE (XML Entity ) are caused due to lack of strict input validation where untrusted data is transferred into the API as part of the input query or command.
+Most notable injection attacks such as SQL Injection,NoSQL, LDAP injections, Cross-Site Scripting, XXE (XML Entity ) are caused due to a lack of strict input validation where untrusted data is transferred into the API as part of the input query or command.
 This is subsequently implemented by the interpreter resulting in processing the malicious input submitted by the attacker.
 It could lead to unauthorised access, escalation of privileges, data leakages or other potentially high-risk scenarios.

 Reliable avoidance of API injection attacks involves strict input validation of client-side data.
 Define implicit input parameter validation guidelines to ensure strong types are used in API parameters and strong error-handling practices are in use in case of error situations.